 Technology Requirements for Students

 This page specifies campus wide technology requirements for students who are new to UCSF or purchasing a new computer.
-These requirements are for students entering in 2020.
-Students entering in 2021, your requirements are expected to be available at this page in March 2021.

 Students should also review the Technology Introduction for Students which provides an overview of technology at UCSF.

 UCSF is a Bring Your Own Device (BYOD) campus and requires all students to own a personal device for UCSF-related activities.
 The purpose of these requirements is to ensure that devices meet or exceed a set of standards that will allow students to participate effectively in the UCSF technology ecosystem.
 Technology will be an integral component of your UCSF education.

 These requirements also ensure that incoming students have installed all security software required by the UCSF Minimum Security Standards.
 UCSF students have a legal and ethical responsibility to preserve and protect the privacy, confidentiality, and security of all confidential information, both patient and non-patient related.
 Security regulations are dictated by the Federal Health Insurance Portability and Accountability Act (HIPAA), the Health Information Technology for Economic and Clinical Health Act (HITECH), other Federal and California privacy laws, as well as UCOP and UCSF Policies, and Medical Center Administrative Policies and Procedures.